 EAB / SA Standards Education Committee

-The Standards Education Committee (SEC) is a joint standing committee of the Educational Activities Board (EAB) and the Standards Association (SA).
+The Standards Education Committee (SEC) is a joint committee of the Educational Activities Board (EAB) and the Standards Association (SA).

 - Membership Requirements